 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how methylphenidate works.
-Tell your doctor if you are also using cold or allergy medicine, medicine to lower blood pressure (such as amlodipine, atenolol, captopril, hydrochlorothiazide, lisinopril, metoprolol, Benicar®, Cozaar®, Diovan®), a blood thinner (such as warfarin, Coumadin®, Jantoven®), medicine for seizures (such as phenobarbital, phenytoin, primidone, Dilantin®, Mysoline®), or medicine to treat depression (such as citalopram, clomipramine, desipramine, fluoxetine, imipramine, paroxetine, sertraline, Cymbalta®, Effexor®, Lexapro®, Pristiq®).
+Tell your doctor if you are also using cold or allergy medicine, blood pressure medicine, a blood thinner (such as warfarin), medicine for seizures (such as phenobarbital, phenytoin, primidone), or medicine to treat depression (such as citalopram, clomipramine, desipramine, fluoxetine, imipramine, sertraline).

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart, heart rhythm, blood vessel, or circulation problems (such as Raynaud phenomenon), or high blood pressure.
-Tell your doctor if you suffer from depression, bipolar, or mental illness, or if you have skin problems (such as eczema or psoriasis) or history of seizures or drug or alcohol dependence.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart disease, heart rhythm problems, blood vessel or circulation problems, high blood pressure, skin problems, or seizures.
+Tell your doctor if you have depression, anxiety, agitation, bipolar disorder, mental illness, or a history of drug or alcohol dependence.
 Also tell your doctor if you or anyone in your family has tried to commit suicide or talked about suicide.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.

-- This medicine may make you dizzy or drowsy.
-It may also cause blurred vision or other vision problems.
-If any of these occur, do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
+- This medicine may make you feel dizzy or drowsy or have trouble seeing.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine: